October 19, 1991

 Atlanta finally answered in the next frame, using three singles in the top of the sixth to put a run on the board when Ron Gant's single brought home Jeff Treadway.
 But with runners on second and third and two away, Morris caught Sid Bream looking to keep the Twins lead at three.

 Kent Hrbek's post-season career isn't anything to write home about.
 He had six big RBI in the '87 Fall Classic, but in the only two playoff runs of his career he batted .154/.252/.264.
 But his solo home run off Clancy in the bottom half of the sixth emphatically put a halt to any momentum the Braves had built up in the top half of the inning.
 Morris retired the side in order in the top of the seventh, and the Twins entered the eighth up 5-1.

-A pair of walks, a double play, and a third walk put runners at the corners with one out in the top of the eighth.
+Yet the Braves tried to rally.
+A pair of walks, a double play, and a third walk put runners at the corners with two out in the top of the eighth.
 Morris had given way to Mark Guthrie, who in turn had given way to Rick Aguilera.
 Gant picked up another RBI with a single of Aggie, but Kirby Puckett settled under a Bream fly ball to end the inning and the threat.
-Aguilera retired the Braves 1-2-3 in the top of the ninth to close it out.
+Aguilera retired the Braves 1-2-3 in the top of the ninth to close it out with no drama.